Curating our past, creating our future

 As BASW turns 50 in 2020, we are planning a range of activities to explore the past, present and future of social work from 1920 to the present day.
 The project will raise the profile and understanding of the profession and reveal the diverse voices of social workers and people who experience, work with and care about the profession.

 We are working with social workers and people with lived experience on a range of activities throughout 2020 and beyond across a range of themes.

-This project will gather diverse voices on the topic of where social work has come from, where it is going and where it needs to go.
-We are calling out for submissions by 30 September 2020 that engage with hope and the possibilities for the future.
+- The BASW Future of Social Work e-book project // This project will gather diverse voices on the topic of where social work has come from, where it is going and where it needs to go.
+We are calling out for submissions by 31 December 2020 that engage with hope and the possibilities for the future.

-We are calling for archives, artefacts, objects that signify social work to them.
-An object that tells a narrative about individual experience both positive and negative.
+- Social work collections // We are calling for archives, artefacts, objects that signify social work to them; an object that tells a narrative about the individual experience, both positive and negative.

-Heritage walks/trails will be led by members in their own town or city centred around a theme they wish to choose relating to the history of BASW (50 years of the association) or 100 years of Social Work.
-A template virtual version will be available to download from the BASW website soon.
+- Virtual heritage trails // These are curated and led by members in their own town or city.
+The trails are centred around a theme they wish to choose relating to the history of BASW (50 years of the association) or 100 years of Social Work.

 Around the UK